 Bonaventure Island is located on the Gulf of St Lawrence approximately 3.5 km from the shore of the Gaspé Peninsula.
 The 416 ha island is roughly circular in shape with cliffs on the southeastern and northeastern shores rising to a height of approximately 75 m.
 The island lies within the Atlantic Highlands biome with balsam fir and spruce being dominant species.
 The cliffs and shorelines are generally devoid of vegetation with the exception of some arctic / alpine species that are able to withstand the harsh microclimate.
 Thus far, 572 vascular plant species have been recorded on the island, including eight that are rare in the province of Quebec and five that are provincially vulnerable or threatened.

 Bonaventure Island is famous for its Northern Gannet colony.
-In 2009, nearly 60 000 breeding pairs were observed (Société des établissements de plein air du Québec; SEPAQ and Canadian Wildlife Service; CWS) making it the largest colony in North America and very likely the world.
+In 2012, more than 51,700 breeding pairs were observed making it the largest colony in North America and the world.

 The cliffs of Bonaventure Island and Percé Rock are also home to an equally impressive number of Black-legged Kittiwakes and Common Murres.
-In 2008, over 9822 pairs of kittiwakes were recorded (SEPAQ; CWS) making this colony one of the largest in the Gulf of St. Lawrence; nearby Forillon and Anticosti Island also support large numbers of Black-legged Kittiwakes.
-These three settlements combined are home to about 70% of the breeding population within the Gulf (SEPAQ; Quebec Nature).
-In 2008, 17, 272 pairs of Common Murres were observed (SEPAQ; CWS), which corresponds to about half of its population within the Gulf (SEPAQ; Quebec Nature).
+In 2013, approximately 8200 pairs of Black-legged Kittiwakes were recorded, making this colony one of the largest in the Gulf of St. Lawrence; nearby Forillon and Anticosti Island also support large numbers of Black-legged Kittiwakes.
+These three colonies combined are home to about 70% of the breeding population within the Gulf.
+In 2008, 17, 272 pairs of Common Murres were observed, which corresponds to about half of its population within the Gulf.

-Eleven species of seabirds and waterbirds breed here including Double-crested Cormorant, Great Cormorant, Great Black-backed Gull, Herring Gull, Black Guillemot, and Razorbill.
-Harlequin Ducks (eastern population) can also be found frequenting the waters surrounding this IBA during the summer and early fall.
-Harlequin Ducks (eastern population) are listed as “special concern’ by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
-In September 1989, 118 Harlequin Ducks were observed (Goudie 1991).
+Eleven species of seabirds breed here, the most common being Double-crested Cormorant, Great Cormorant, Great Black-backed Gull, Herring Gull, Black Guillemot, and Razorbill.
+Harlequin Ducks can also be found frequenting the waters surrounding this IBA during the summer and early fall.
+Harlequin Ducks (eastern population) are listed as a nationally endangered species.

-In addition to sea and waterbirds, Bonaventure Island IBA supports a typical community of boreal forest birds such as Blackpoll Warbler and Boreal Chickadee along with other habitat generalists that frequent the fallow fields.
-In total, nearly 220 species of birds have been recorded here.
+In addition to seabirds, Bonaventure Island IBA supports a typical community of boreal forest birds such as Blackpoll Warbler and Boreal Chickadee along with other habitat generalists that frequent the fallow fields.
+In total, 218 species of birds have been recorded here.

 Note: species shown in bold indicate that their population level (as estimated by the maximum number) exceeds at least one of the IBA thresholds (national, continental or global).
 The site may still not qualify for that level of IBA if the maximum number reflects an exceptional or historical occurence.